Leverage Point 1: Paradigms and Visions of a Good Life

 Part of the Levers and Leverage Points blog series.

 Research shows that beyond a relatively low income (near poverty), happiness is determined much more by relationships with people and nature than by income or spending.
-Meanwhile, around the world diverse visions of a good life recognize this.
+Around the world, diverse visions of a good life recognize this.
 Fostering these diverse visions—both among individuals and in practices like measures of progress—could both enable widespread fulfillment and sustainable trajectories for people and nature.

-The pursuit of a life of luxury does not come without severe costs, however, perpetuating deep social inequities and environmental degradation.
-The consumption that defines these lifestyles drives unsustainable levels of resource extraction, greenhouse gas emissions, and waste creation with severe impacts on both natural and social systems.
-For example, when jet-setting to our private islands becomes a norm, carbon emissions dramatically increase.
-Fostering a sustainable future calls on us to critically question whether such a lifestyle is an okay thing to pursue, and to think differently about well-being.
+This is not to blame individuals or label them as unethical.
+Rather, it is to recognize the role of the widely held value of luxury in perpetuating deep social inequities and environmental degradation.
+The consumption associated with a lifestyle of luxury drives unsustainable levels of resource extraction, greenhouse gas emissions, and waste creation with severe impacts on both natural and social systems.
+Fostering a sustainable future means questioning whether such a lifestyle is desirable or even acceptable, and to think differently about what defines a good life.

-Across the world we can find examples of communities embracing diverse worldviews that could inform and inspire transformation in prevailing notions of a good life.
+Across the world we can find examples of communities embracing diverse worldviews that could inform and inspire alternate notions of a good life.
 One example is Buen Vivir, a pluralistic worldview that has a diversity of expressions across several regions of South America.
-At its core is the fundamental value of living well in community with both people and nature, as well as an ethic of ‘enoughness’ which sits in contrast to dominant definitions of progress.
-Therefore, addressing this leverage point will not necessarily require efforts to build new visions out of thin air.
-Rather, the challenge will be overcoming the interests of those who are invested in the status quo.
+At its core is the fundamental value of living well in community with both people and nature, as well as an ethic of ‘sufficiency’ that sits in contrast to the prevailing culture of overconsumption in high-income countries (see Leverage Point 2, Consumption).
+Addressing this leverage point will often not require building new visions, but empowering existing ones that hold promise for a better future for all.

 Moving away from the notion that success is defined by luxury and economic growth does not mean abandoning all economic pursuits or forms of material comfort.
-Alternatively, it calls for a more holistic understanding of well-being that incorporates non-material factors, specifically the centering of harmonious relationships with people and nature.
-When we pursue economic prosperity as a means in-and-of itself, we risk abandoning social and environmental well-being— the very factors that are necessary for a sustainable, healthy eco
+Alternatively, it calls for more holistic understandings of well-being that centre non-material factors, including harmonious relationships with people and nature.
+Little luxuries are good—so they should be shared equitably.